inventor02/inventor02/README.md

 - 🔨 I work for [Orbx](https://orbx.group), mainly helping to build [Volanta](https://volanta.app), the next-generation flight tracking app for flight simulation
 - 🔭 In my free time, I maintain infrastructure for [vAMSYS](https://vamsys.co.uk), a community platform for flight simulation, and work on some other side projects with my friends
+- :car: I'm also on the [Southampton University Formula Student Team](https://sufst.co.uk) where I work in the team responsible for developing a GUI to adjust parameters of the vehicle control unit
 - 🎓 I'm currently studying an MEng degree in Computer Science at the [University of Southampton](https://ecs.soton.ac.uk), and I hold A levels in Computer Science, Physics and Mathematics
 - 💻 Programming languages I know include C, C#, VB.NET, Java, JavaScript, TypeScript and PHP
 - ⚒️ Frameworks I have experience with include Laravel and ASP.NET Core